 noun (plural same or Yucatecs)

-1A member of an American Indian people of the Yucatán peninsula.
+1A member of an American Indian people of the Yucatán peninsula in SE Mexico.

 - Many Mayan indigenous groups live in Mexico such as the Yucatecs, the Tzotzil, and the Tzeltal.